 However, PCIe power connector ports on graphics cards aren’t all the same.
 Typically, the more powerful the graphics card, the more pins on the PCIe connector the graphics card requires.
 Common PCIe connectors or connection requirements will be referred to as…

-A mid-range graphics card like a GTX 1060 requires a 6-pin connection.
+A mid-range graphics card like an RTX 3060 Ti requires an 8-pin connection.

-A high-end graphics card like a GTX 1080 Ti could require two 8-pin PCIe connectors.
+A high-end graphics card like an RTX 3090 could require a 12-pin PCIe connector.